Code-Institute-Submissions/wedding_site/README.md

 Create a local environment and pip install all packages listed in requirements.txt

 ### Local Server
-Navigate to http://localhost:8000/ to view your app locally
+Navigate to http://localhost:8000/ to view your app locally.

 ## Built With